 For students of Tibetan medicine a background knowledge about the historical development is important.
 Among other things, this module deals with the origins of TTM and how it has developed over the centuries.
 Furthermore, there is an introduction to the classical text from the 12th century, the rGyud-bZhi (pronounced: Güschi) and the “Four Medical Tantras”, which still form the basis for study today.

 Tibetan medicine says that there are numberless treatment methods to solve the problems of the body and the mind.
-Even without medicine it is possible to heal disorders by means of techniques and skillful methods like various therapies.
-These simple therapies are effective to balance the body-mind energies and to retain its proper functions.
+Even without medicine it is possible to heal disorders by means of techniques and skillful methods like various external therapies.
 This module focuses on the therapeutic approach of mild therapies and demonstrates some simple methods which students can apply on themselves and on others easily and effectively.
 Furthermore, students will learn about the substances used in Tibetan medicine, including herbs and minerals.

 Everyone wishes to be healthy and to have a long life, yet to some extent we do not know how to achieve it.
 In this module students will learn the key point of a healthy and long life according to TTM by applying a healthy diet and lifestyle.
 To have knowledge about diet and lifestyle is essential and very important in daily life.
 These two can be the causes and – at the same time – the cures for disorders.
 The definition and mode of conduct of a traditional Tibetan physician will also be discussed, including a physician’s qualities, attributes and ethical behavior.